Pierre André Latreille: Necrobia ruficollis

 Thereafter, Latreille lived as a teacher and corresponded with various entomologists, including Fabricius.
 In 1796, and with Fabricius' encouragement, Latreille published his Précis des caractères génériques des insectes at his own expense.
-He was briefly placed under house arrest in 1797, and his books were confiscated, but the influence of Georges Cuvier, Bernard Germain de Lacépède and Jean-Baptiste Lamarck (who all held chairs of zoology at the recently instituted Muséum national d'Histoire naturelle) succeeded in freeing Latreille.
+He was briefly placed under house arrest in 1797 and his books were confiscated, but the influence of Georges Cuvier, Bernard Germain de Lacépède and Jean-Baptiste Lamarck (who all held chairs of zoology at the recently instituted Muséum national d'Histoire naturelle) succeeded in freeing Latreille.
 In 1798, Latreille was appointed to the Muséum, where he worked alongside Lamarck, curating the arthropod collections, and published a number of zoological works.

 First Empire

 Following the death of the entomologist Guillaume-Antoine Olivier in 1814, Latreille succeeded him as titular member of the Académie des sciences de l'Institut de France.
-In the following few years, Latreille was especially productive, producing important papers for the Mémoires du Muséum, all of the volume on arthropods for George Cuvier's Le Règne Animal ("The Animal Kingdom", 1817), and hundreds of entries in the Nouveau Dictionnaire d'Histoire Naturelle on entomological subjects.
+In the following few years, Latreille was especially productive, producing important papers for the Mémoires du Muséum, all of the volume on arthropods for Georges Cuvier's Le Règne Animal ("The Animal Kingdom", 1817), and hundreds of entries in the Nouveau Dictionnaire d'Histoire Naturelle on entomological subjects.
 In 1819, Latreille was elected as a member of the American Philosophical Society in Philadelphia.
 As Lamarck became blind, Latreille took on an increasing proportion of his teaching and research work.
 In 1821, Latreille was made a knight of the Légion d'honneur.
 In 1829 he succeeded Lamarck as professor of entomology.